maksyuki/cv/resume.typ

   tr: "2020/12 - Now"
 )[
   - Lead the development of the BusTub database system.
 Added SQL support/query processing layer to the system.
-  - Redesigned course projects to help students better understand the concepts and apply them to real-world scenarios.
-Developed leaderboard tests to challenge advanced students and enable further study.

 ]

 #cventry(